Last Updated on June 21, 2024 by ReTurf

 Install The Infill

-Infill is an important layer for the natural look and feel of your artificial turf surface.
-Verifying your turf is completely dry, brush back the turfgrass blades against the way they naturally lay to stand them up as vertically as possible.
+Infill is an important layer for the natural look and feel of your artificial grass surface.
+Verifying that it is completely dry, brush back the turfgrass blades against the way they naturally lay to stand them up as vertically as possible.
 Using a shovel or sand spreader begin to apply your infill while walking backward in relation to the blade direction.
 After applying this level evenly across the entire surface, brush or broom the turfgrass until the infill layer sinks completely below the grass.

 That’s the process, your project is complete at this point (aside from decorations and victory barbeques).